Top 10 Information

 personal and/or proprietary data

-While some organizations want tactical advice on
+While some organizations want tactical advice

-implementing a formal strategy.
+and implementing a formal strategy.
 Before an

-organization can develop and execute strategy, the
+organization can develop and execute strategy,

-business can use assessments to understand its IT
+the business can use assessments to understand

-infrastructure and related strengths and weaknesses.
+its IT infrastructure and related strengths and

 Security Tip #2 - Protecting Your Data